andreaaspesidev/concept-os/docs/FlashMemory.md

 - `FS` is the size of the following fragment (= how much to be copied). **It's written after the data has been copied to the fragment, so if it's present, then it means the fragment is valid**
 - `Data` contains the actual fragment data.

 *Note: the swap procedure must be called on a page with at least a `freed_block` or `free_block`, as should always be the case.
-The correspoding data is not copied to swap, and this space can be used for the headers of the swap.
+The corresponding data is not copied to swap, and this space can be used for the headers of the swap.
 Otherwise there is not enough space in swap, and the whole operation will fail: the kernel can be as careful as it wants during the process, actually managing this corner case.*

 ##### Recovery Procedure
 At system start-up, the kernel:
 1. checks the first word of the swap (`PAGE_NUM` and `SWAP_FLAGS`).
    If the first 16bits are:
-    - 0xFFFF this means the swap was erased correcly, and no recovery procedure is necessary: exit procedure. *No page with this number is supported by the system*
+    - 0xFFFF this means the swap was erased correctly, and no recovery procedure is necessary: exit procedure. *No page with this number is supported by the system*
     - different from 0xFFFF, a swap operation was interrupted.
 Go to point 2
 2. checks the other 16bits (`SWAP_FLAGS`).
 If `COPY_COMPLETED` is:
     - not set, then the copy of the page in swap was still not completed: the original page is still intact, erase swap page and exit procedure.
     - set, then the original page may or may not have been erased, but all data is present in the swap.
 Go to point 3.
 3. erases the destination page, then reads each fragment, and copy it back.
 At the end of the process, erase the swap page.

-*Note: the process can be more conservative if at the beginning of point 3 we avoid erasing the destination page, and simply start to copy data back by compaing first each byte of the source (swap) and destination.
+*Note: the process can be more conservative if at the beginning of point 3 we avoid erasing the destination page, and simply start to copy data back by comparing first each byte of the source (swap) and destination.
 This could actually perform no copy at all if the page was not yet erased, or behave exactly like point 3 with more overhead.
 The only problem is a reboot that happened during a page erase operation, that could have brought the page into an unsafe state: better erase everything at the beginning to be sure.*

 #### A simpler solution
 If the Flash memory has erase sectors of constant size (possibly small), this becomes easier.
 For example, considering `STM32F303E` (that can be found on the `NUCLEO-F303RE`), these blocks are 2Kb in size (see [here](https://www.st.com/resource/en/reference_manual/dm00043574-stm32f303xb-c-d-e-stm32f303x6-8-stm32f328x8-stm32f358xc-stm32f398xe-advanced-arm-based-mcus-stmicroelectronics.pdf)):